Marketing Automation as Sales Enablement

 No one likes the administration part of using a CRM.
 It takes valuable time away from sales to enter in details about client calls, but without the detail in the CRM, you can forget about what was discussed.
 ActiveDEMAND enables call recording and a transcription of the call to be posted to the CRM.
 With that feature enabled, you can stop the annoying typing noise on conference calls and spend more time listening and engaging with your prospect or client.
-This feature also makes it less likely that your salespeople will forget to add calls into the CRM.
+This feature also makes it less likely that your salespeople will forget to add calls to the CRM.
 It also makes it a lot easier for a sales manager to check up on how their team is doing.

-Increase Number of Calls (Voicemail/email drop)
+Increase the Number of Calls (Voicemail/email drop)

 What if you got voicemail when you called the client?
-You could leave the voicemail and write yet another follow up email, or you could use our voicemail drop feature to send a canned voicemail and follow up email instantly and move on to the next call.
+You could leave the voicemail and write yet another follow-up email, or you could use our voicemail drop feature to send a canned voicemail and follow-up email instantly and move on to the next call.
 It’s only a few minutes, but these add up day after day.

 Automate Common Emails

 Once you’ve unlocked those time-saving features, there are lots more sales activities that can be automated.
 An example is how to handle unresponsive prospects that have “ghosted”: you could follow company policy after your 3 failed calls and send 3 emails over 2 weeks, or you could have the system automatically send the emails on your behalf.
-Life’s too short to be writing and sending the same follow up emails when a prospect is unresponsive.
+Life’s too short to be writing and sending the same follow-up emails when a prospect is unresponsive.